gfirem/gfirem/readme.txt

 == Changelog ==

+= 1.1.2 =
+Adding a tweak to the Pro level for filter the entries inside of dynamic fields.
+I will add more tweaks for other fields.

 = 1.1.1 =
-Adding tweak to the select image to only show the image belong to the current user
+Adding tweak to the select image to only show the image belong to the current user.

 = 1.1.0 =
 Adding zoom to the select image field.
-With options to enable it, also enable the scroll zoom
+With options to enable it, also enable the scroll zoom.

 = 1.0.0 =
-Start
+Start.